1-10

 Guest activities in hotels typically include participating in recreational activities like tours or sightseeing, and attending events or meetings hosted by the hotel.
 These activities and the fees can be setup in Visual Matrix and added to the reservation or group.

-ADR (Average Daily Rate) is a hotel industry metric that calculates the average revenue earned per occupied room.
+ADR is a hotel industry metric that calculates the average revenue earned per occupied room.
 It's determined by dividing total room revenue by the number of rooms sold (occupied) during a specific period.
 For example, if a hotel generated $10,000 in room revenue, and sold 100 rooms during that same period, the ADR would be $10,000 divided by 100 which equals $100.

 Advance deposits are accounts payable found in the city ledger.
 When a guest pays a deposit prior to registration, the hotel incurs an account payable to the guest for services to be rendered in the future.
 Advance deposits from all guests are collected in a common advance deposit account.
 This amount is then transferred back to the guest's front-office account (folio) upon check-in.